thegamershollow/thegamershollow/README.md

 ## Welcome
-Hi my name is Cal, I am a novice developer in the Wii U and 3DS Homebrew communities.
+Hi my name is Ethan, I am a novice developer in the Wii U and 3DS Homebrew communities.

 I am an avid [blogger](https://thegamershollow.github.io).